9 tips for renting a car with a debit card

 7. Age exclusions may

 Budget and Avis will not allow anyone under 25 years old to secure a rental car with a debit card.
 Too young?
 Too bad.
 Thrifty has the same policy for off-airport locations.
-Other companies may require more proofs of identification for the younger set.
+Other companies may require more proof of identification for the younger set.

 8. You’ll pay up at

 Generally speaking, rental car agencies are happy to take your money in whatever form you offer.
 Hertz and Thrifty will let you pay cash upfront if you really plan ahead by applying at least 30 days in advance for one of their Cash ID cards, and paying a $15 surcharge for the card.
-Some Rent-A-Wreck locations (like this one in North Carolina) also accept cash at the time of rental.

 9. Policies may vary